 If your budget allows, use local inventory ads to get even better results.
 Whenever an online shopper clicks on an ad, they will be redirected to a dedicated page hosted by Google dubbed local storefront.
 On this page, the customer gets valuable information such as directions to the brick-and-mortar store.

 5. Send More Text Messages

 58% of smartphone users cannot go for one hour without checking their device for notifications.
-Complement online mobile marketing campaigns by sending personalised messages to the clients.
+Complement online mobile marketing campaigns by sending personalized messages to the clients.
 Address them by their official names and offer discounts that match their purchasing trends.

 Be vigilant not to bombard them with too many messages to avoid compromising your image and credibility.
 Too many text messages will make them feel as though your brand is trying to scam them.
-The messages should not only be personalised but also short, sweet, and captivating.
+The messages should not only be personalized but also short, sweet, and captivating.
 They should be able to understand the offer or the intended message by glancing at the text.

 The myth that mobile texting messaging is too regulated by governments than email marketing deters many online entrepreneurs from generating sales.
 This is a myth that Forbes recently deciphered.

 41% of smartphone users use their smartphone to communicate via text messages than calls.
 That said, SMS marketing has a potent ability to scale up your business by giving you a direct connection to customers (both existing and new ones).

 Let us dive in and look at some of the benefits of mobile text messaging.

 - Personal Touch: Text messages give marketers an informal way to personalize the message to match the recipient’s needs and expectations from the brand.
 You can share links to landing pages or a brief story of your brand.